 The beginning of Lent is marked with the observance of Ash Wednesday – a day of universal fast and abstinence from meat for Catholics.
 A liturgy of the Word will take place at the school:

 - February 17, 2021 – 11:00am

 CATHOLIC EDUCATION WEEK

 Catholic Education Week is held each year in May in across the province.
 Catholic Education Week for 2019 is scheduled to take place during the week of May 3 – May 8, 2020.
-This year’s theme is “Living as Joyful Disciples”.
+This year’s theme is “Igniting Hope”.

 - May 4, 2021 – 11:00am – Catholic Education Week liturgy

 ONTARIO CATHOLIC SCHOOL GRADUATE EXPECTATIONS AND GRADE LEVEL FOCUS ON FAITH THEMES AND ESSENTIAL QUESTIONS

 Each month our school will focus on a specific Ontario Catholic School Graduate Expectation, Liturgical Season, or Grade Level Focus on Faith Theme and Essential Question through daily reminders, classroom reflections, liturgical celebrations and visible cues.

 We will celebrate with a monthly liturgy that will introduce the school-wide focus to our students, while making specific connections to scripture.
 These assist all members of the St. Francis of Assisi school community to “Use the Gifts that God has Given Them”.

 - January – Catholic Graduate Expectation – A Caring Family Member